 Ok, I am interested!
 What do I do now?

 Once you have joined Fake Teams, I need you to write a fan post, the ones that you see on the middle of the right side of the front page.
-You can pick the topic.
+I would like you to write about anything fantasy baseball related.
 Maybe you think player X will have a breakout year in 2015, or player Y will disappoint.
 Or, you want to publish some early position rankings with proper support for your rankings.
 Go ahead and write a fan post about it.

 Also, shoot me an email at firstname.lastname@example.org to let me know when you have posted your fan post, and what your Fake Teams name is.

 Why do I have to write a fan post?
 I have written elsewhere.

 Ok, send me examples of your prior work, if it is recent.
 Recent meaning you wrote it in the last 1-2 months.
 If not, I would like you to write a fan post as described above.